pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 Anki has clients for Windows, Mac, Linux/BSD, iOS, and Android;
 as well as a mobile-friendly web interface.
-While the iOS client the others are both free and open source.
+While the iOS client requires payment, the others are free and open source.

 So what are you waiting for?
 [Download Anki][anki] and start learning!